Iguanacolossus/Capstone3-TBA/README.md

 The bottom plot is an example of time series clustering this DTW.
 As you can see the cluster centers (red) represent the shape of the samples in the cluster.
 ![dtw2](images/DTW_example.svg)

-## Determining how many different activities the model can differentiate in data.
+## Determining how many different activities the model can differentiate in the data.
 Below is a plot of 9 models with k hyperparameter ranging from 1 to 9.<br>
 ![elbow](images/elbow_dtw.png)